jwworth/jakeworth/content/blog/my-annual-review-2020.md

 - Taught SQL to three cohorts of [Code Platoon](https://www.codeplatoon.org/) with my friend Jack Christensen, revisiting our perennial theme that 'databases are important.'
 Congrats Kilo, Lima, Mike platoons.
-- Spoke a Hashrocket MiniConf (Florida and remote) about WebAssembly and project management.
+- Spoke at Hashrocket MiniConf (Florida and remote) about WebAssembly and project management.
 - Migrated my note-taking system from [LFTM](https://github.com/CoralineAda/lftm) to Bullet Journaling.
 Bullet